clausehound/clausehound-blog/content/blog/non-transferable-digital-assets-and-death-a-new-legal-issue/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Termination","Intellectual Property","Transfer of Intellectual Property","Commercial Activities","Rajah"]
 date: 2015-07-06 00:00:00
-description: "Links from this article:Read the article here.A novel legal issue has arisen: authority over administering the digital assets and accounts..."
+description: "This article discusses the UFADAA, a model US statute that aims to make online websites require confirmation by the account holder that they agree to limit their digital assets in accordance with the user agreement."
 ---

 **Links from this article:**